 - The traditional channels’ buyers are changing – from IT departments to line-of-business professionals.
 In a business-to-business transaction, line-of-business buyers are able and willing to buy software, services and even hardware on a per-seat basis, on their credit cards without a lot of input from IT.
 Forrester Research indicates that in a cloud world, 65% of all technology decisions are now driven by the line-of-business owner with 29% of those decisions not involving IT at all.

 - And those line-of-business buyers are expecting specialized solutions that produce business outcomes.
 Whether it’s a VP of marketing, sales, operations, finance or HR – they are all looking for specialized skills that help them produce the outcomes they need to be successful.
 For example, skills may include the ability to drive new leads, increase sales closure, reduce costs and/or increase productivity.
-Jay commented during the webinar, “it's at least seven pieces of software stitched together, and every situation is a different seven pieces.
+Jay McBain from Forrester commented during a webinar with us, “it's at least seven pieces of software stitched together, and every situation is a different seven pieces.
 So [the customer] needs you to be in-depth in each of those and have a resume that you've done this five times before, successfully, so you're not learning on [the customers’] dime.”

 - These new buyers are able and willing to deal direct.
 They don’t mind buying from the seven different vendors that the channel partner will stack together.
 It's okay that each part of the solution is $9 a month per employee since it will all go on the corporate credit card.
 Buyers want a direct relationship with the vendor but they don’t actually know how to make the licenses productive for them.
 That’s the channels’ job now.
 For every dollar of licenses, the new line-of-business buyers spend $4 on consulting, implementation, adoption and optimization services.